Due to budget reductions associated with the coronavirus pandemic, the City of Tukwila will disable the Tukwila Works online reporting tool for 2020.

 Like many other local governments, the City of Tukwila faces an immediate budget shortfall due to the coronavirus pandemic.
 The City is losing revenues from sales, gambling and utility taxes as a result of the Stay Home, Stay Healthy order.
 Such revenue losses require expenditure reductions, resulting in an impact to City services.

 Statements from Mayor Ekberg and Council President Quinn on recent events locally and across the nation.

 The City of Tukwila Scholarship Program was established in 2014.
 The mission of the scholarship is to provide financial assistance to individuals enrolled for undergraduate study in community colleges, colleges, trade schools and universities.

-View the January/February 2019 Hazelnut Newsletter
+View the January/February 2020 edition of the Hazelnut Newsletter

 As temperatures stay around freezing, a reminder that the Tukwila Community Center can be used as a cold weather shelter during their normal hours of operation for anyone looking to stay warm.